Select area

 Emissions in air traffic

-According to Statistics Norway (SSB) in 2023 (latest official figures), emissions from all domestic civil aviation accounted for 2.36 percent of total domestic emissions (1.1 of a total of 46.6 million tons of CO2 equivalents).
-Emissions from domestic traffic have been relatively stable over the past 25 years, despite significant traffic growth.
-These emissions are covered by the Kyoto Protocol and are reported in SSB's statistics emissions from Norwegian territory.
+According to Statistics Norway (SSB), in 2023 (latest official figures), emissions from all domestic civil aviation accounted for 2.36 percent of total domestic emissions (1.1 million of 46.6 million tons of CO2 equivalents).
+Emissions from domestic traffic have been relatively stable over the past 25 years, despite significant growth in air travel.
+These emissions are covered by the Kyoto Protocol and are reported in SSB's statistics emissions for Norwegian territory.
 This principle is applied in all countries.

-Emissions from international traffic, meaning from Norwegian airports to the first destination abroad, amounted to 1.6 million tons of CO2 equivalents in 2023.
+Emissions from international traffic, defined as from Norwegian airports to the first destination abroad, amounted to 1.6 million tons of CO2 equivalents in 2023.
 These emissions are reported annually by the Norwegian Environment Agency to the UN Climate Convention (UNFCCC).
-Emissions from international traffic have grown significantly since 1990.
-This is due to many more travelers, but also more direct routes from Norway.
+Emissions from international traffic have increased significantly since 1990.
+This is due to a higher number of travelers, but also more direct routes from Norway.

-Total emissions from all jet fuel for civilian purposes sold at Norwegian airports in 2023 (latest official figures) accounted for approximately 5.5 percent of Norway's total emissions, in the order of 2.7 million tons of CO2 equivalents, when international shipping is also included.
-During the coronavirus pandemic, there was a sharp reduction in emissions from both domestic and international traffic, while total emissions in 2023 approached the levels in the years before the pandemic.
+Total emissions from all jet fuel sold for civilian purposes at Norwegian airports in 2023 (latest official figures) accounted for approximately 5.5 percent of Norway's total emissions, around 2.7 million tons of CO2 equivalents, when international shipping is also included.
+During the coronavirus pandemic, there was a sharp reduction in emissions from both domestic and international traffic, while total emissions in 2023 approached levels seen in the years before the pandemic.

 Climate and Avinor